alexandragrecu/AMSS-Project/README.md

 This project was completed as part of the Software Systems Modeling course, taught by Professor Adrian Buturuga.
 Semester 1, 2022-2023.

 ## Students
-Grecu Elena-Alexandra
+- Grecu Elena-Alexandra
-Necula Alexandru-Florin
+- Necula Alexandru-Florin
-Rotaru Codrut
+- Rotaru Codrut

 Team 23

+## Proposed Project
-Proposed Project: We created a recycling application that aims to help people recycle more by seeing the recycling process as a game at the end of which they will receive rewards.
+ We created a recycling application that aims to help people recycle more by seeing the recycling process as a game at the end of which they will receive rewards.

+## UML Diagrams
 All the UML diagrams can be found [here](https://miro.com/app/board/o9J_le1A484=/?share_link_id=783683109578).

 We have: